The Long War, Part Nine / August-October 1594, the sieges of Győr and Komárom

 His son, Szinánpasazáde Mehmed, the Beglerbey of Rumelia, and his couple of thousand troops surrounded Szentmárton (Pannonhalma) and took it after a day.
 A part of the garrison was slain upon leaving the fort.
 The castle has been made a sanjak center as well.
 As for Győr castle, the entrance-hall of Vienna, you can read more about its history here:

-The entire Ottoman army has arrived at Győr Castle by 31 July.
+The entire Ottoman army arrived at Győr Castle by 31 July.
 Győr was regarded as the most important fort which was guarding Vienna and it had been well reinforced with bastions built in the new Italian style.
-General Hardegg held it who had 4,000 men at the beginning of the siege.
-He was able to receive supplies continuously from the camp of the Christians located in the Szigetköz area so he has got further 2,000 soldiers during the siege.
-The Szigetköz is a huge island of the Danube River, the largest river-island in Central Europe.
+General Hardegg held it and had 4,000 men at the beginning of the siege.
+He was able to receive supplies continuously from the camp of the Christians located in the Szigetköz area so he got further 2,000 soldiers during the siege.
+The Szigetköz is a huge island on the Danube River, the largest river island in Central Europe.

 Then, the Crimean Tatar Khan called Gázi Giráj arrived on 14 August with his 20,000-strong-army.
 Taking heart, Sinan has attacked the camp of the Christians with renewed efforts but suffered serious losses.
 The systematical siege of Győr has not been successful, either.
 The continuous sallies of the defenders were hindering the building of siege constructions.